theBowja/genshin-db/readme.md

 ## Webpack

 If you want to build a webpack just do `npm run build` and it'll appear in the **dist/genshindb.js**.
-Then you can call all the query functions from above using GenshinDB as the variable.
+Then you can call all the query functions from above using genshindb as the variable.
 Or you can change the options in **webpack.config.js** to better fit how you want to use it.